 The space environment is so inconvenient for human beings.
 There is so much that one has to bring along to keep them alive.

 Life Support has to supply each crew member daily with 0.0576 kilograms of air, about 0.98 kilograms of water, and about 2.3 kilograms of (wet) food (less if you are recycling).
 Some kind of artificial gravity or a medical way to keep the bones and muscles from wasting away.
 Protection from the deadly radiation from solar storms and the ship's power plant and propulsion system.
 Protection from the temperature extremes in the space environment.
 Protection from acceleration.
 Medical support.
 And then there are the psychological factors.

-Recently I was allowed the rare privilege of submitting questions to NASA astronaut Captain Stephen G. Bowen a couple of questions about life in the space environment.
+Recently John Lumpkin and I were allowed the rare privilege of submitting questions to NASA astronaut Captain Stephen G. Bowen a couple of questions about life in the space environment.

 Several SF novels point out the dangers inherent in cooping up people in a tin can surrounded by vacuum for months at a time.
 They will be prey to "space cafard" (i.e., deep space cabin fever, what the French Foreign Legion called "the beetle").
 The only solutions seem to be [a] put them in the suspended animation freezer, [b] drug them, or [c] keep them busy, busy, busy! (a bi---, er, ah complaining spacer is a happy spacer) The first officer can assign some worthless busy-work, like a once daily nose to stern ship inspection for micro-meteor holes.
 One might think that the same problem would be faced by the crew on a military submarine, but as it turns out the analogy is inexact.
 Christopher Weuve says: